Noah and Saskia: Synopsis

 Noah and Saskia is about an internet relationship between two teenagers and its effects on their lives.
 Although the teenagers deceive each other with "false personas", their relationship is shown to be positive and important.
 By projecting their ideal selves in a virtual world, the relationship between the two teenagers change each other's lives from opposite sides of the globe.

 Saskia goes into an Internet chatroom called Webweave seeking revenge on a guy who stole her music and ends up starting one of the most important relationships of her life.
 After meeting Max Hammer (the guy who stole her music) for the first time, she feels as though she has known him her entire life.
 He appears to know all that is going on in her head, her music and best of all, her soul.
-Max Hammer is strong, smart, sensible and sensitive (all the S's) and sees those qualities in Saskia herself.
+Max Hammer is strong, smart, sensible and sensitive and sees those qualities in Saskia herself.
 Saskia feels that her new relationship with Max Hammer is absolutely perfect, except for the fact that he's in the UK and she's in Australia...and that he thinks she's someone else entirely.
 Saskia goes by the online name of Indy, and she finds that her alter ego allows her to express aspects of her personality that she is uncomfortable with or unable to express normally.
-Indy is confident and sexy where as Saskia is nervous and shy.
+Indy is confident and sexy whereas Saskia is nervous and shy.
 By asking herself "What would Indy do?", Saskia learns to be more assertive and, in some ways, becomes Indy herself.
 Saskia knows that her relationship with Max would be over if he ever found out that she was actually a 14-year-old dork, but Max Hammer isn't who he claims to be either.
 Turns out he's actually a 14-year-old science dweeb called Noah who knows that Indy would run screaming if she ever learned the truth about Max Hammer.

-"'Noah & Saskia' is about a little lie that leads to a bigger truth – that who you say you are is usually who you want to be."

-Many novels, films and books that deal with internet relationships depict them as dangerous, especially for teenagers.
-The more balanced view put forth in Noah and Saskia has been welcomed by many people who have experienced internet friendships firsthand.